What is Environmental Health?

 Why Choose Environmental Health at Colorado State University

-- The CSU Environmental Health Program is one of only two Environmental Health programs in the Rocky Mountain Region that is fully accredited by the standard of the National Environmental Health Science and Protect Accreditation Council.
+The CSU Environmental Health Program is one of only two Environmental Health programs in the Rocky Mountain Region that is fully accredited by the standard of the National Environmental Health Science and Protection Accreditation Council (EHAC).

-- The program is one of only 31 in the nation.
+The program is one of only 31 in the nation, and has been accredited since 1973.

-- The program offers small class sizes, loads of hands-on experience, and strong faculty-student relationships.
+The program offers small class sizes, plentiful opportunities for hands-on experience, and strong faculty-student relationships.